OSA: Measurement of LiDAR Testing Light Source for Autonomous Driving

 AQ6370C Optical Spectrum Analyzer

-Popular TELECOM wavelength Range of 600nm to1700nm makes this an ideal model for Telecommunications applications for both singlemode and multi-mode optics.
+Popular TELECOM wavelength Range of 600nm to1700nm makes this an ideal model for Telecommunications applications for both single-mode and multi-mode optics.

 New for 2010 includes both High Performance and Standard Performance versions.